 In comparison to other VPN providers, VyprVPN really stands out because they physically own every single server in their network.
 They employ the highest standards for their server network infrastructure, rather than using third-party rental servers.
 The network provides VyprVPN users with higher security, better speeds, and more reliability in comparison to other VPNs.

 Overall VyprVPN earned a strong recommendation based on all the latest test results and their new policy to be a completely no logs VPN provider.
 They are also offering a 25% discount coupon for both the basic and premium plans.

 - Exceptional speeds throughout the server network

 - Secure and reliable applications

 - Obfuscation features to defeat VPN blocking (Chameleon protocol)

-- Entirely self-owned and operated server network, including secure DNS
+- Entirely self-owned and operated server network, including secure DNS (no third parties)

 - User-friendly applications for many devices/platforms

 - No cryptocurrency payment options